/ IN THIS BLOG

-A contingency plan is a written document that details the specifics of what your manufacturer would do in the event of any spill, accident, or mishap involving the hazardous waste generated at that facility.
+A contingency plan is a written document that details the specifics of what your manufacturer would do in the event of any spill, accident, or mishap involving your hazardous waste service and facility.
 Because no one can foresee when an accident is going to happen, it’s vital that this document is in place as soon as possible.

 Safety Considerations and Your Waste Management Plan

-It’s no surprise that hazardous waste safety is an important issue.
-Whether you’re storing or transporting hazardous waste, you need to be ready for the worst-case scenario.
-Failing to be proactive in your accident preparedness could have serious safety ramifications for everyone involved: the people at your manufacturing facility, the first responders who arrive for cleanup, the people who come in contact with subsequently contaminated soil or water, and more.
+Hazardous waste safety is an important issue.
+Whether you’re storing or transporting hazardous waste, you need to be ready for a worst-case scenario.
+Be proactive when it comes to preparedness and prevention.
+Failure to plan ahead might have serious safety ramifications for everyone involved: the people at your manufacturing facility, the first responders who arrive for cleanup, and the people who come in contact with subsequently contaminated soil or water.

-As a generator of hazardous material, you have an obligation to put the necessary time, effort, and thought into your waste management plans in order to ensure the greatest level of safety.
+As a generator of hazardous material, you have an obligation to put time, effort, and thought into your waste management plans in order to ensure the greatest level of safety.

 Waste Management Plans and Financial Consequences

 If your plans are nonexistent, incorrect, outdated, or incomplete, you put your company at risk of facing serious fines.
-(This issue will usually become apparent during a hazardous waste audit of your facility.)
+Such issues typically become apparent during a hazardous waste audit of your facility.

-While lacking this plan is considered one of the more minor infractions, having it on your record during an audit makes you more susceptible to other fines and violations, and facing those kinds of financial ramifications can be devastating for small to midrange manufacturers.
+While you may believe that lack of a contingency plan is considered a minor infraction, having it on your record during an audit makes you more susceptible to other fines and violations, which in turn can lead to financial ramifications that can be devastating for small to mid-range manufacturers.

 Questions?
 Reach Out to Hazardous Waste Management Companies

-With so many safety and financial factors riding on this plan, it’s important to reach out if you feel your Kentucky-based manufacturer needs help.
-If you’re confused about what this plan should include or have concerns about your compliance, contact several waste management companies.
-Reputable businesses should be able to help walk you through what you need and point you in the right direction if there are serious deficiencies in your current plan.
+With so many safety and financial factors riding on your contingency plan, it’s important to reach out if you feel your Kentucky-based manufacturer needs help.
+If you’re confused about what this plan should include or have concerns about your compliance, contact MCF Environmental.
+A reputable hazardous waste service like MCF will help you find and understand the regulations and point you in the right direction if there are serious deficiencies in your current plan.

 Give preference to companies that service the Kentucky area, as they should be well versed in the state-level obligations your manufacturer must comply with.

-Kentucky does not significantly differ from other states in terms of what’s required in this document.
-Remember, though, to avoid fines, your facility must be compliant with both federal-level regulations and state-level regulations, so take that into account whenever creating your plan.
+Kentucky does not significantly differ from other states in terms of what’s required in a hazardous waste contingency plan.
+To avoid fines, your facility must be compliant with both federal-level regulations and state-level regulations, so take that into account whenever creating your plan.

-Because Kentucky has such a large manufacturing base, a lot of businesses are required to have this document, so doing it correctly and thoroughly is particularly important in this state.
+Because Kentucky has such a large manufacturing base, a lot of businesses are required to have emergency procedures and contingency plans in place.
+Don’t take shortcuts.
+Do it right.

-For more information about these hazardous waste management plans and how they affect your Kentucky-based business, feel free to contact a representative of MCF Environmental Services today!
+For more information about hazardous waste management and contingency plans and how they affect your Kentucky-based business, feel free to contact a representative of MCF Environmental Services today!